rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/installscript/_index.en.md

 Or run the backup script `./backup.sh --schedule`.
 This will schedule the backup script to run nightly and autorotate.

-To Restore do the following:
+To restore do the following:
 ```
 wget https://raw.githubusercontent.com/rustdesk/rustdesk-server-pro/main/restore.sh
 chmod +x restore.sh